ctowler157/facebook_clone/README.md

 <img src="app/assets/images/08_delete_post.png" alt="" style="width: 300px; height: auto"/>
 <img src="app/assets/images/09_post_deleted.png" alt="" style="width: 300px; height: auto"/>

-At the top of the screen, you may notice a notifications bar.
+At the top of the screen, you may notice a notifications bar.<br />
 <img src="app/assets/images/10_notifications_bar.png" alt=""/>

 If you have notifications, clicking the button will cause a drop-down to appear!